Child Nutrition Home

 We Serve Education Daily!

-At the start of the 2012-2013 school year, Lauderdale County implemented a new lunch meal pattern as regulated by the USDA.
-The following lists a breakdown of the lunch meal pattern which applies for this and subsequent school years:
+Lauderdale County CNP follows a lunch meal pattern as regulated by the USDA.
+The following lists a breakdown of the lunch meal pattern:

 - 2 oz minimum (9th-12th) and 1 oz minimum (K-8th) meat/meat alternate daily